leogtzr/refugio-animales-dapp/README.md

 ```bash
 forge script script/Deploy.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --private-key <YOUR_PRIVATE_KEY>
 ```
-The default contract address is set in `src/utils/constants.ts` as `CONTRACT_ADDRESS`.
+The default contract address is set in `src/utils/constants.ts` as `CONTRACT_ADDRESS.
 Update it if needed.

 ### 4. Configure Environment Variables
 Create a .env.local file in the root with your Pinata and Web3.Storage credentials: